Packing $K_r$s in bounded degree graphs: Acknowledgements

-We reduce from the problem of finding a Maximum Independent Set (MIS) in graphs that have maximum degree $3$ and are triangle-free.
-Chleb{\'i}k and Chleb{\'i}kov{\'a} \cite{Chlebik03} show that this optimisation problem, which we refer to as \mistfvariant/, is $\APX$-hard, notably providing an explicit lower bound for the approximation ratio.
+We reduce from the problem of finding a Maximum Independent Set (MIS) in a graph $G=(V,E)$ that has maximum degree $3$ and is triangle-free.
+Berman and Karpinski~\cite{BK99} show that this optimisation problem, which we refer to as \mistfvariant/, is $\APX$-hard, notably providing an explicit lower bound on the approximation ratio (specifically, they showed that it is $\NP$-hard to approximate \mistfvariant/ within $140/139-\varepsilon$, for any fixed $\varepsilon > 0$).

 The reduction from \mistfvariant/ is as follows.
 Our goal is to construct a new graph $G'=(V', E')$ where each $K_r$ in $G'$ corresponds to exactly one vertex in $V$ and each vertex in $V$ corresponds to exactly one $K_r$ in $G'$.
 For any two adjacent vertices in $G$, the intersection of the two corresponding $K_r$s in $G'$ will contain exactly $\lfloor r/3 \rfloor$ vertices.